alex/what-happens-when/README.rst

 * The network library sends a Layer 2 (data link layer of the `OSI model`_) ARP request:

+* The gateway IP is assigned to a router whose job is connecting different networks, in this case a local network and the internet.

+* With the help of a Network Address Table (NAT), the router keeps track of mappings between private IP addresses and corresponding public IPs, sending appropriate packets to designated nodes.

 ``ARP Request``::

     Sender MAC: interface:mac:address:here